-A mini-residency provides a flexible continuing education vehicle for dental practitioners interested in obtaining advanced knowledge and skills prerequisite to delivering proficient dental care to young children.
+A clerkship provides a flexible continuing education vehicle for dental practitioners interested in obtaining advanced knowledge and skills prerequisite to delivering proficient dental care to young children.
 The general goal is to expand the number and improve the quality of pediatric dental services rendered in a private practice or public health clinic setting.
-Training in a mini-residency enhances one’s qualifications when applying: 1) for hospital staff and operating room privileges, 2) for advanced specialty education programs in pediatric dentistry, and/or 3) for a pediatric conscious sedation permit.
+Training in a clerkship enhances one’s qualifications when applying: 1) for hospital staff and operating room privileges, 2) for advanced specialty education programs in pediatric dentistry, and/or 3) for a pediatric conscious sedation permit.

-The mini-residency is custom-designed to provide observational clinical learning experiences and experiences with one-on-one instruction and supervision of patients with complex medical needs and challenging cases rendered in various environments using a variety of modalities.
+The clerkship is custom-designed to provide observational clinical learning experiences and experiences with one-on-one instruction and supervision of patients with complex medical needs and challenging cases rendered in various environments using a variety of modalities.

 No direct patient care is included in this experience.
 Clinical experience will include observations in our Residents’ sedation and regular clinic, Residents Friday seminars, Shands Operating Room (in-patient OR experience), our outpatient Children’s’ surgical center, Infant Oral Health Clinic, Craniofacial clinic and Special Needs clinic.
-These rotations can be modified to fit the needs of the Mini-resident.
+These rotations can be modified to fit the needs of the clerkship.

 - Identify children that require general anesthesia for dental treatment.